This is not a normal blog subscription

 5. Regularly communicate with your supervisors/line managers

-Let your supervisors and line managers know you are self-isolating.
+Let your supervisors and line managers know that you are self-isolating.
 Tell them about your plans and immediate workload and let them know how you plan on working during this time.
 Be realistic; if you have children or caring responsibilities, for example, be upfront about this.
 At this time, they should be sympathetic.

 6. Check that you’ve filled in the necessary paperwork